 Alternatives to cold emailing

-Establishing connections via your network might lead to higher success than cold emailing.
-If possible, ask around in your environment (your colleagues, course lecturers, professors) if anyone knows the person you want to contact.
-If yes, kindly ask for an introduction.
+Establishing connections through your network often yields higher success rates than cold emailing.
+If possible, inquire within your current environment (colleagues, course lecturers, professors) if anyone knows the person you wish to contact.
+If there is a mutual connection, kindly ask for an introduction.
+This can be a great way to establish a network for introverted individuals.

-If you feel uncomfortable just randomly asking around in your current environment, check if the person you want to contact us on LinkedIn.
-Do you have mutual connections?
-Consider reaching out to kindly ask for an introduction.
+If you feel uncomfortable directly asking around in your current environment, consider checking if the person you want to contact is on LinkedIn.
+If you have mutual connections, reach out to them and politely request an introduction.